Jack Webb: Early life

 Webb was born in Santa Monica, California, on April 2, 1920, son of Samuel Chester Webb and Margaret (née Smith) Webb.
-He grew up in the Bunker Hill section of Los Angeles.
+He grew up in poverty in the Bunker Hill section of Los Angeles.
 His father left home before Webb was born, and Webb never knew him.

 In the late 1920s and early 1930s, Webb lived in the parish of Our Lady of Loretto Catholic Church and attended Our Lady of Loretto Elementary School in Echo Park, where he served as an altar boy.
 He then attended Belmont High School, near downtown Los Angeles, where he was elected student body president.
 He wrote to Belmont's student body in the 1938 edition of its yearbook, Campanile, "You who showed me the magnificent warmth of friendship which I know, and you know, I will carry with me forever."
 Webb attended St. John's University, Minnesota, where he studied art.

-During World War II, Webb enlisted in the United States Army Air Corps, but he "washed out" of flight training.
+During World War II, Webb enlisted in the United States Army Air Corps, studying at College of Saint Benedict and Saint John's University but he "washed out" of flight training, in pilot class 44-D at the Rankin Aeronautical Academy, Tulare, California and became a B-26 Marauder crew member in the Army Air Forces.
 He later received a hardship discharge because he was the primary financial support for both his mother and grandmother.